Towards Healthcare

-The newborn imaging system market size is estimated to grow from USD 277.64 million in 2022 at 4.6% CAGR (2023-2032) to reach an estimated USD 441.42 million by 2032, as a result of the growing increasing prevalence of Retinopathy of Prematurity (ROP), and rising healthcare expenditure.
+The newborn imaging system market size is projected to reach USD 484.9 million by 2034, expanding from USD 323.5 million in 2025, at an annual growth rate of 4.6% during the forecast period from 2025 to 2034, as a result of the growing increasing prevalence of Retinopathy of Prematurity (ROP), and rising healthcare expenditure.

 Unlock Infinite Advantages: Subscribe to Annual Membership